Department of Labor Logo United States Department of Labor

 Employment

 Demand for pharmacy services is expected to increase because of the large number of older people, who typically use more prescription medicines than younger people.
-Higher rates of chronic diseases, such as diabetes, among all age groups also will lead to increased demand for prescription medications.
+The growing prevalence of chronic diseases, such as diabetes and hypertension, in the general population also will lead to increased demand for prescription medications.

 In addition, pharmacy technicians will be needed to take on a greater role in pharmacy operations because pharmacists are increasingly performing more patient care activities.
 Technicians will need to perform tasks—such as collecting patient information, handling prescription transfers, and verifying the work of other technicians—that were previously done by pharmacists.